celery/celery/docs/userguide/tasksets.rst

-This is used by all result backends except Redis, which increments a counter after each task in the header, then applying the callback when the counter exceeds the number of tasks in the set.
+This is used by all result backends except Redis, which increments a counter after each task in the header, then applying the callback when the counter exceeds the number of tasks in the set. *Note:* chords do not properly work with Redis before version 2.2; you will need to upgrade to at least 2.2 to use them.

-The Redis approach is a much better solution, but not easily implemented in other backends (suggestions welcome!)
+The Redis approach is a much better solution, but not easily implemented in other backends (suggestions welcome!).

 .. note::